ThomsonTang/Java-Review/concurrency-cookbook/docs/thread_management.md

 ### Create and running a thread

- - Extending *Thread* class and overriding the *run()* method.
+ - Extending *Thread* class and overriding the `run()` method.
  - Building a class that implements *Runnable* interface and then creating an object of the *Thread* class passing the *Runnable* object as a parameter.

- 1. Main thread: Every java program has at least one execution thread.
+ 1. **Main thread**: Every java program has at least one execution thread.
 When you run the program, the JVM runs this execution thread that calls the *main()* method in the program.
- 2. Another thread: When call the *start()* method of a *Thread* object, we are creating another execution thread.
+ 2. **Another thread**: When call the `start()` method of a *Thread* object, we are creating another execution thread.
  3. End: A java program ends when all its threads finish (more specifically, when all its no-daemon thread finish).
 If the initial thread(the "main thread") ends, the rest of the threads will continue their execution until they finish.
-If one of the threads use *System.exit()* instruction to end the execution of the program, all the thread end their execution.
+If one of the threads use `System.exit()` instruction to end the execution of the program, all the thread end their execution.

- *Only calling the start() method creates a new execution thread.*
+ *Only calling the `start()` method creates a new execution thread.*

 ### Getting and setting thread information

 There are some attributes:

-- ID: store unique identifier for each Thread.
+- **ID**: store unique identifier for each Thread.
-- Name: store the name of the Thread.
+- **Name**: store the name of the Thread.
-- Priority: store the priority of the Thread objects. priority between [1, 10].
+- **Priority**: store the priority of the Thread objects. priority between [1, 10].
 Change the priority of thread is not recommended.
-- Status: store the status of thread.
-In java, six states: [new, runnable, blocked, waiting, timed_waiting, terminated]
+- **Status**: store the status of thread.

+> In java, six states: [new, runnable, blocked, waiting, timed_waiting, terminated]

 *You can't modify the ID or status of a thread.
-The Thread class doesn't implement the setId() and setStatus() method to allow their modification.*
+The Thread class doesn't implement the `setId()` and `setStatus()` method to allow their modification.*

 ### Interrupting a thread

 The *Thread* class has an attribution that stores a boolean value indicating whether the thread has been interrupted or not.
-When you call the *interrupt()* method of a thread, you set that attribute to true.
-The *isInterrupted()* only return the value of that attribution.
+When you call the `interrupt()` method of a thread, you set that attribute to true.
+The `isInterrupted()` only return the value of that attribution.

-The static method, *interrupted()*, checks whether the current executing thread has been interrupted or not.
+The static method, `interrupted()`, checks whether the current executing thread has been interrupted or not.

 ### Controlling the interruption of a thread

 If the thread implements a complex algorithm divided into some methods, or it has method recursive calls, we can use a better mechanism to control the interruption of the thread.
-Java provides *InterruptedException* exception for this purpose.
+Java provides `InterruptedException` exception for this purpose.

 ### Sleeping and resuming a thread

-Use the *sleep()* method of the *Thread* class to suspend the execution of the thread.
-When the sleeping time ends, the thread continues with its execution in the isntruction, after the *sleep()* method calls, when the JVM assigns them CPU time.
+Use the `sleep()` method of the *Thread* class to suspend the execution of the thread.
+When the sleeping time ends, the thread continues with its execution in the instruction, after the `sleep()` method calls, when the JVM assigns them CPU time.

-Another possiblity is to use the *sleep()* method of an element of the *TimeUnit* enumeration.
-This method uses the *sleep()* method of the *Thread* class to put the current thread to sleep, but it receives the parameter in the unit that it  represents and converts it to milliseconds.
+Another possibility is to use the `sleep()` method of an element of the *TimeUnit* enumeration.
+This method uses the `sleep()` method of the *Thread* class to put the current thread to sleep, but it receives the parameter in the unit that it represents and converts it to milliseconds.

 ### Waiting for the finalization of a thread